 The point is to establish a filing system that works for your key categories and content storage system.
 You may also want to develop a tracking system such as a spreadsheet or project management system whereby you can check off where these stories have been used.
+You can also acquire storytelling software to help your organization in the collection, storage, and distribution of your stories.
 Usage areas and channels of distribution could include:

 - Email solicitations and newsletters

 - Donation landing pages

 - Direct mail pieces